dmitrya2e/filtration-bundle/Resources/docs/filters-overview.md

 - extend \Da2e\FiltrationBundle\Filter\Filter\AbstractEntityFilter by entity filter;
 - ...

+[Check here](example-create-custom-filter.md) how to create your own filter using specific abstract filters.

 ## AbstractRangeOrSingleFilter

 There is also a class **AbstractRangeOrSingleFilter**, which is extended by **AbstractNumberFilter** and **AbstractDateFilter**.
 Both of them can handle filtration in ranged (min/max boundings) or single (exact matching) mode.
 To not duplicate a code for these kind of filters, AbstractRangeOrSingleFilter was created to share a common code.